19hours/sg-statutes/Acts/Criminal Procedure Code.md

 (h) the fine or any part of it that remains unpaid may be levied at any time within 6 years after the passing of the sentence or, if under the sentence the offender is liable to imprisonment for a longer period than 6 years, then at any time before that period expires; and the offender’s death does not discharge from the liability any property that would after his death be legally liable for his debts.

-(2) If a person fails to pay the court the amount which he is directed to pay under subsection (1)(b)(iii)(C), it shall be recoverable as though it were a judgment debt due to the court.
+(2) If a person fails to pay the court the amount which he is directed to pay under subsection (1)(b)(iv), it shall be recoverable as though it were a judgment debt due to the court.

+[Act 33 of 2012 wef 01/01/2013]

+(3) Any person may, not later than 7 days after the date of the seizure of any property under subsection (1)(b)(iii)(A) or the taking of possession of any property by the receiver under subsection (1)(b)(iii)(B), as the case may be, make a claim against that property by applying to the court for the property to be excluded from the order of attachment issued under subsection (1)(b)(iii) and the court shall make such order as it sees fit.

+[Act 33 of 2012 wef 01/01/2013]

 ### Suspension of execution in certain cases